-- Mailboxes are not coordinated with handicap-designed units such that all "mailboxes" for the mobility impaired are within accessible reach ranges. - A Clear floor space of 30"x48" is not provided at "mailbox" for forward or parallel approach. - Community "gardens" do not provide an accessible route into the garden space nor provide any planting beds within accessible reach ranges. - "Accessible routes" (concrete sidewalks, ramps, and curb cuts) exceed maximum slopes and distances. - Trash dumpsters not on an accessible route or do not provide a disposal opening that meets requirements for ease of operation to open are is within accessible reach ranges. - Opposing "kitchen elements" (cabinets and refrigerators) do not have adequate clearance. - Showers and tubs are not equipped with the proper number or location of "grab bars". - Showers and tubs are missing "shower seat, handheld shower, offset controls". - Location of "shower controls" in roll-in shower when a seat is provided on a side wall. - Clear space is not centered on "appliance" (range). - "Closet rods" not placed within accessible reach range (clothes and laundry closets). - Toilet "flush handle" not placed on the outside (not in the corner against the wall) for accessible reach. - Back "grab bar" at toilet is not the correct length. - Highest control at "thermostat" is too high. - Top of bottom "shelf" at the cabinet over work counter is too high. - An accessible surface for "door maneuvering" clearance at exterior door is not provided. - Width of "linen and pantry" closet doors is less than the minimum width. - Protection panels provided at bathroom and kitchen sinks do not provide the correct profile for "knee/toe clearance". - Accessible route not extended beyond the property to the "public street or sidewalk". - An accessible route to a bench or bench area at playground" is not provided.

-- Depth of "shallow" closet is greater than what's allowed for a door that does not allow user passage. - Door maneuvering clearances at door not provided per "latch approach or hinge approach". - "Threshold" height at primary entrance door exceeds 1/2" - Wall outlets lower than minimum allowed to "lowest receptacle". - Wall outlets over "counter" with top receptacle higher than maximum allowed. - Centerline of "bathroom sink" does not allow sink to be centered on clear floor space. - Doors to back "porches and patios" are not accessible.
+Mailboxes are not coordinated with handicap-designed units such that all mailboxes for the mobility impaired are within accessible reach ranges.

+A Clear floor space of 30x48 is not provided at mailbox for forward or parallel approach.

+Community gardens do not provide an accessible route into the garden space nor provide any planting beds within accessible reach ranges.

+Accessible routes (concrete sidewalks, ramps, and curb cuts) exceed maximum slopes and distances.

+Trash dumpsters not on an accessible route or do not provide a disposal opening that meets requirements for ease of operation to open are is within accessible reach ranges.

+Opposing kitchen elements (cabinets and refrigerators) do not have adequate clearance.

+Showers and tubs are not equipped with the proper number or location of grab bars.

+Showers and tubs are missing shower seat, handheld shower, offset controls.

+Location of shower controls in roll-in shower when a seat is provided on a side wall.

+Clear space is not centered on appliance (range).

+Closet rods not placed within accessible reach range (clothes and laundry closets).

+Toilet flush handle not placed on the outside (not in the corner against the wall) for accessible reach.

+Back grab bar at toilet is not the correct length.

+Highest control at thermostat is too high.

+Top of bottom shelf at the cabinet over work counter is too high.

+An accessible surface for door maneuvering clearance at exterior door is not provided.

+Width of linen and pantry closet doors is less than the minimum width.

+Protection panels provided at bathroom and kitchen sinks do not provide the correct profile for knee/toe clearance.

+Accessible route not extended beyond the property to the public street or sidewalk.

+An accessible route to a bench or bench area at playground is not provided.

+Depth of shallow closet is greater than what is allowed for a door that does not allow user passage.

+Door maneuvering clearances at door not provided per latch approach or hinge approach.

+Threshold height at primary entrance door exceeds 1/2

+Wall outlets lower than minimum allowed to lowest receptacle.

+Wall outlets over counter with top receptacle higher than maximum allowed.

+Centerline of bathroom sink does not allow sink to be centered on clear floor space.

+Doors to back porches and patios are not accessible.

-2017 Accessibility Manual - Appendix D
+Appendix D